-DAYTIME PHONE #/CELL #/E-MAIL ADDRESS: Where the applicant can be reached during the day to answer questions about his or her application.
+CELL #/ALTERNATE#/E-MAIL ADDRESS: Where the applicant can be reached to answer questions about his or her application.
 Email address is also the username.

 INITIAL/UPGRADE/INTERCHANGE APPLICATION (Indicate one):

-An Initial Application - Check if you are not currently on any DGACA QL
+An Initial Application - Choose if you are not currently on any DGACA QL.

-An Upgrade Application - Check if you are currently on the Southern California Qualification List and want to 'upgrade' your classification on the list (i.e., from 2nd AD to 1st AD).
+An Upgrade Application - Choose if you are currently on a Qualification List and want to 'upgrade' your classification on that same list (i.e., from 2nd AD to 1st AD).

-For each project you have worked on (start with the oldest) indicate:
+For each project you have worked on indicate: